25 Nov

 • Shop from local fashion brands and support your communities at home.

 • Participate in Giving Tuesday instead of Black Friday.
-Giving Tuesday helps promote charitable acts of giving and to foster a society that is “more gracious” and inspires people to work together and help each other.
+Giving Tuesday helps promote charitable acts of giving to foster a society that is “more gracious” and inspires people to work together and help each other.

 • Behind every discount, we should not forget that workers are being paid poverty wages for the clothes they make and that we wear.
-On Black Friday, join the Good Clothes Fair Pay‘s call for living wages by signing the petition.

 To help you out, here is a selection of brands that recognise the damage of events like Black Friday on conscious consumerism and go out of their way to fight against the tide: